weecology/DeepForest/docs/getting_started.md

 ![](../www/semi-supervised.png)
 For more details on the modeling approach see [citations](landing.html#citation).

+The prebuilt model was trained on 0.1m data in window sizes of 400px.
+As an initial test of performance, we recommend staying around this ground area for each prediction window.
+For example, if you had 2m satellite data, and wanted to predict on a similar ground area: 2m/0.1m = 20 and 400px/20=20px, so you should predict_images of 20px to use the prebuilt model.

 ## Sample data

 DeepForest comes with a small set of sample data to help run the docs examples.
 Since users may install in a variety of manners, and it is impossible to know the relative location of the files, the helper function ```get_data``` is used.
 This function looks to where DeepForest is installed, and finds the deepforest/data/ directory.